Aradhya0/Hostel-Management-System/README.md

 This project is licensed under the MIT License.

 ## Contributors
-This project has been developed by [Mayank Jain](https://mayankjain25.netlify.app) Feel free to contact me at jainmayank2509@gmail.com
+This project has been developed by [Mayank Jain](https://mayankjain25.netlify.app) and [Aradhya Kumar](https://aradhyakumar.netlify.app/)
+Feel free to contact me at aradhyasaumay21@gmail.com

 May the force be with you!